-All students with the exception(s) noted below are required to take one semester hour of physical education to meet graduation requirements.
+All students with the exception(s) noted below are required to take one (1) semester hour of physical education to meet graduation requirements.
 The categories of exception are:

 - 1. Students who are 25 years of age or older have the option of fulfilling the one credit requirement by completing PED 101-Wellness (lecture course) to fulfill the physical education requirement. - 2.
-Students who have physical disabilities that prohibit their participation in activity classes may complete PED 101-Wellness (lecture course) to fulfill the physical education requirement. - 3.
-Students with proof of successful military service are exempt from the P.E. requirement but must satisfy the total hour requirement for graduation. - 4.
-Student-athletes will get one hour P.E. credit for participating in a varsity sport, provided their participation is for two seasons.
-The credit will be given at the end of their second season.
-The one hour credit would apply to the individual or team sport area that is appropriate.
+Students who have physical disabilities that prohibit their participation in activity classes may complete PED 101-Wellness (lecture course) to fulfill the physical education requirement. - Students with proof of successful military service are exempt from the P.E. requirement but must satisfy the total hour requirement for graduation. - Students who are pursuing certificates and/or degrees in the following programs: Cancer Registry Management, Nursing, or Respiratory Therapy. - 5.
+Student-athletes will get one hour P.E. credit for participating in a varsity sport, provided that they participate in good standing for an entire season.
+The credit will be given in the spring semester following the season.
+The one-hour credit would apply to the individual or team sport area that is appropriate.
+Student-athletes can only receive credit one time for participating in a varsity sport.